mbabynames search ✿

-Kaiser is a two-syllable name of English origin, meaning "noble and strong".
+from the German, meaning "emperor".
+Kaiser is a two-syllable name of German origin, meaning "emperor".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2